Year of entry 2024

 Learning and teaching

 Modules on this course will mostly be taught in a seminar format, workshop-style, in order to promote student-centred learning and collaborative work.
-This is in keeping with the course’s broader aims to provide a historical and theoretical grounding for research in the field, which will then give you the opportunity to put this conceptual apparatus into practice in your own work.
+This is in keeping with the course’s broader aims to provide a historical and theoretical grounding for research in the field.
+This approach will then give you the opportunity to put this conceptual apparatus into practice in your own work.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.